ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 ![](/img/NightKing-UltimateDevRigh2019-1024x768.jpg)

 I'm still running it as my main dev/game rig.
 I have essentially a clone of it for my office machine as well.
+Other than adding some new storage space and RAM and video card it's still the same in 2022.

 ## Avatar